How to Choose the Right SSL Certificate for Your Needs

 3. Extended Validation (EV) SSL Certificates

-- Best for: E-commerce sites, financial institutions, and large enterprises.
+- Best for: E-commerce websites, financial institutions, and large enterprises.

 4. Wildcard SSL Certificates